 Do I need an air purifier with an air quality sensor?+

 An air quality sensor enables auto mode, which automatically adjusts fan speed based on real-time particle levels.
 This means the purifier ramps up when you are cooking, vacuuming, or when pollen counts are high, and runs quietly when the air is clean.
 According to customer reviews, auto mode significantly improves convenience and reduces electricity costs.
 The Coway AP-1512HH and Levoit Core 400S both include sensors.
-The Blueair and Honeywell do not — they require manual speed adjustments.
+The Levoit LV-H132 and Honeywell do not — they require manual speed adjustments.

 Can one air purifier cover my entire home?+